 This layer provides transmission and reception of raw bit streams over a physical medium.

-3. Physical layer
+3. Physical layer (Only in Annex 4, to be removed from here)

 3.1 Range (minimum and maximum)

 The orbit height determines the satellite range variations.
 For a 600 km LEO the maximum range is 2830 km.
 The minimum range is the orbit height.